 - Offer tuition reimbursement, licensure/certification exam reimbursement, formal mentorship, and other supports of the like that can be powerful recruitment tools.

 Retention: Supporting Caseworkers, Supervisors, and Other Staff Who Stay

-Provide your workforce the tools necessary to do their best work.
+Provide your workforce the tools and support necessary to do their best work.

 As you’ve heard us say many times before, technology does have a role to play in supporting the workforce.
 But we’re not alone.
 Organizational Theory states removing administrative burdens and barriers can allow workers to gain the emotional benefits of the job, which is a contributor to retention.
 I recently spoke with Dr. Tiffany Lindsey, an assistant professor and Safe Systems Practitioner at the University of Kentucky for another article and she echoed this opinion.
 She said, “Technology is how we connect and communicate, and technology can help us be safer in our practices.
 We have so much more that we can leverage with technology that helps us to create fidelity in our case practice, have meaningful workplace connections.”